 Gregory W. Slayton has served as a director of inTEST since August 1998.
 Since December 1997, Mr. Slayton has been the President, Chief Executive Officer and a director of ClickAction, Inc. (f/k/a MySoftware Company), a publicly traded company that develops small business software.
 Additionally, since June 1997, Mr. Slayton has been Managing Director of Slayton Capital, a venture capital firm.
 From December 1995 to July 1997, Mr. Slayton was President, Chief Operating Officer and a director of ParaGraph International, a privately held Internet tools company.
-From December 1995 to March 1996, Mr. Slayton also served as President and Chief Executive Officer of Velocity, Inc., a privately held CD-gaming company.
-Mr. Slayton co-founded Worlds, Inc., an Internet technology company, in August 1994 and served as its Senior Vice President and Chief Financial Officer from its inception to November 1995.
 Mr. Slayton is also a director of Net Creations, Inc., a publicly traded Internet provider of direct marketing services, and Quantum Corporation, a publicly traded manufacturer of hard disk drives and related products.